JoeKun/freebsd-configuration/documentation/freebsd/freebsd.md

     * The "Macintosh HD" HFS+ partition of 93 GB (OS X counts GB differently from other OSes).
     * The Recovery partition of type "apple-boot", of about 620 MB.

  * In the main drive, we need to add a small HFS+ partition which will be visible by the Mac Boot Manager as well as OS X's System Preferences to boot into FreeBSD.
-Because FreeBSD's `boot1.efi` doesn't currently have support for booting into a system using ZFS-on-root, we will also need a small UFS partition where we will store a copy of the `/boot` folder.
-Finally, we need a swap partition.
+We will also need a swap partition.

    ```
    # gpart add -s 200m -a 4k -t apple-hfs -l FreeBSD ada2
-   # gpart add -s 1g -a 4k -t freebsd-ufs -l ufsboot ada2
    # gpart add -s 8g -a 4k -t freebsd-swap -l swap ada2
    # gpart add -a 4k -t freebsd-zfs -l ssd ada2
    ```